dwarvesf/playbook/engineering/Testing/QA-best-practices.md

 # QA best practises

-## 1. Purpose of this document

-This is a summary of QA practices Dwarvesv uses and recommends to be used.
-It is not supposed to be a detailed description and sometimes cannot fully be used of all tasks but as an overview of the most important QA processes and a list of good practices that should be used.
+This is a summary of best practices our QA engineers at Dwarves use and recommends to be used.
+It is not supposed to be a detailed description and sometimes cannot fully be used for all tasks but as an overview of the most important QA processes and a list of good practices that should be used.

-## 2. QA practices
+## QA practices

-Everybody in Dwarvesv team has QA responsibilities, even if there is a named QA manager or QA specialists.
-To Dwarvesv QA means three things.
+Everyone in Dwarves has QA responsibilities, even if there is a named QA manager or QA specialists.
+To us, QA means three things.

 1. The service runs as expected and is considered to be created with good practices.
 2. The service can be easily and cost efficiently maintained and operated.